gcrtnst/pacorphan/README.md

 ## License

-This project is released into the public domain under the [Unlicense](LICENSE).
+This project is licensed under the terms of the [LICENSE](LICENSE) file.